The Commonplace

 0.09

 There is no perceptual support for the Quality Paradox; PP is positively correlated with Perceived Code Quality (PQ) improvement.
-Developer Productivity positive medium Perceived Productivity (PP); Perceived Code Quality (PQ)
+Developer Productivity positive Perceived Productivity (PP); Perceived Code Quality (PQ)

 n=147